deniederhut/edx-documentation/en_us/shared/building_and_running_chapters/cohorts/cohorts_setup_discussions.rst

 Specify Whether Content-Specific Discussion Topics are Divided by Cohort
 =========================================================================

-.. note:: If you want all content-specific discussion topics in your course to be divided by cohort, you do not need to take any action.

 When you create content-specific discussion topics, the default setting is that they are all unified, and all learners in your course can access them.
 To change whether a course-wide discussion topic is divided by cohort, follow these steps.

+.. note:: The **Always cohort content-specific discussion topics** setting overrides any existing setting that specifies that a content-specific discussion topic is unified.
+If the **Always cohort content-specific discussion topics** option is selected, the list of discussion topics is not editable, and all content-specific discussion topics are divided by cohort, regardless of the state that is displayed in the list.

 #.
 In the LMS, select **Instructor**, then select **Cohorts**.

 #.
 Click **Specify whether discussion topics are divided by cohort**.

 #.
-In the **Content-Specific Discussion Topics** section, select **Cohort some content-specific discussion topics**.
+In the **Content-Specific Discussion Topics** section, select **Cohort some
+   content-specific discussion topics**.

     The list of content-specific discussion topics becomes editable.

 #.
 Select the checkbox next to each content-specific discussion topic that you
    want to divide by cohort.
 Clear the checkbox next to each content-specific